hex0punk/DotNET-Core-Hacks/README.md

 ## Razor Webshell
 ### Using the webshell
-The webshell itself is `/Views/Home/Shell.cshtml`.
-You can play with it as well by selecting `Sh3ll` on the top menu of the home page.
+The webshell itself is `MVCShell/Views/Home/Shell.cshtml` (for Linux and Mac) and `MVCShell/Views/Home/WinShell.cshtml` (for Windows).
+You can play with it as well by selecting `NixSh3ll` or `WinSh3ll` on the top menu of the home page.
+You only need those files for scenarios where you may need a .NET Core or MVC webshell.
+This will only work with web solutions that run views that are rendered on the server using Razor syntax (files with a `.cshtml` extention).

-For non injecting into Windows servers, you want to use `/Views/Home/WinShell.cshtml` instead.
-You can play with it as well by selecting `WinSh3ll` on the top menu of the home page.

 ### LFI Sample
 The home page allows you to test LFI with the webshell.
 I will be adding demos for RFI as well soon.